-The power function (\\) is not typically necessary as this is generated by any variable multiplied by itself.
-In the real world, most non-linear laws of nature are based on powers of 2 or 3, not 5, or 12.
-As such, GP finds these quite easily without the explicit operator.
-What's more, the introduction of \\ often results in stalled runs as the random nature of genetic programming will generate nested exponents which brings the CPU to a grinding halt.

-Square root too can be discovered through \ and /, but this may be manually introduced if anticipated.
+The power operator (\\) is not typically necessary as this is generated by any variable multiplied by itself.
+In the real world, most non-linear laws of nature are based on powers of 2 or 3, not ^5 or ^12.
+As such, GP finds these without the explicit operator.
+Square root too can be discovered through \ and /, but this may be introduced if anticipated.

-With Karoo GP, all trig functions must be preceded by another operator, as in + cos such that if you introduce cos to your list of operators, you will likely want to include all 4 of the arithmetic operators:
+As presented in karoo\gp/files/operators\list.txt, [cos, sin, exp, sqrt, log] must be preceded by another operator, as shown below.
+So, you will likely want to include all 4 of the arithmetic operators to provide a balanced set.

-- $+\cos,2$

-- cos,2
++ cos,2

-- \ cos,2
+\ cos,2

-- / cos,2
+/ cos,2

+/ COS,2